DesmondChambers/ODU-cs432-dchambers-hw1/HW1_report.md

     * L
 * Tendrils:
     * indicate if the tendril is reachable from IN or can reach OUT
-        * This graph seem to have any tendrls.
+        * This graph seem not to have any tendrils.
 * Tubes:
     * explain how the nodes serve as tubes
         * O